harness/ff-php-client-sdk/README.md

 make start
 ```

-Once the docker containers are running, open the URL a browser window to view the Feature Flag value.
+Once the docker containers are running, open the URL in a browser window to view the Feature Flag value.

 ```
 http://localhost/online_example.php